Working Hours: 8:00 AM to 5:00 PM (Monday to Friday)

 Accessibility Services (Reasonable Accommodation Program)

 Executive Order 2007-01: Procedure for Student Requests for a Reasonable Accommodation identifies the rights and responsibilities of students seeking an academic adjustment, auxiliary aid or service, or any other reasonable accommodation under Section 504 of the Rehabilitation Act and the ADA.
-Qualified students and applicants who need to obtain a reasonable accommodation must request a meeting with the Student Programs Director to review the application requirements and procedures to initiate the determination process, and submit the Reasonable Accommodations Request Form.
-The Student Programs Director is responsible for reviewing and approving or denying all requests for accommodations or academic adjustments on an individualized basis.
-All medical records relating to students’ disabilities are kept confidential in a file separated from academic records.
-Appointments are coordinated through the administrative assistant of the Student Programs Coordination Office.
+Qualified students and applicants who need to obtain reasonable accommodation must request a meeting with the Student Programs Director to review the application requirements and procedures to initiate the determination process.

 MD Career Development Program

-The MD Career Development Program is mainly based on the Careers in Medicine® (CiM) Program developed by the AAMC, which its principal goal is to help students learn how to make well-informed career decisions, not only in selecting a specialty and a residency program, but throughout their careers as physicians through a thoughtful career planning process.
-The Student Programs Director serves as the CiM Liaison and coordinates program activities, such as workshops and events sponsored by the school.
+The MD Career Development Program is mainly based on the Careers in Medicine® (CiM) Program developed by the AAMC, whose principal goal is to help students learn how to make well-informed career decisions, not only in selecting a specialty and a residency program but throughout their careers as physicians using a thoughtful career planning process.
+The Student Programs Director serves as the CiM Liaison and coordinates program activities, such as workshops and events, sponsored by the school.
 Each workshop addresses a specific topic and provides workshop materials, assessment tools, demonstrations on the availability of online resources, discussion sessions, and dynamic activities.
 In addition, several student organizations and specialty interest groups coordinate career development events throughout the year.

-Students are familiarized with the CiM resources throughout their MD academic program, from the beginning of the first year through the fourth year of medical studies.
+Students are exposed to and familiarized with the CiM resources all through their MD academic program, since the beginning of the first year through the fourth year of medical studies.
 They are encouraged to use these resources during the advising process and meet with the Student Programs Director to discuss their results, as well as their curriculum vitae (CV) and personal statement as part of their residency application and matching process.
-Through this process, fourth-year medical students are advised on using the Electronic Residency Application Service® (ERAS) and National Resident Matching Program® (NRMP) by the Student Programs Director, who also serves as the ERAS Administrator and NRMP School Official.
+Through this process, fourth-year medical students are advised on using the Electronic Residency Application Service® (ERAS) and National Resident Matching Program® (NRMP) by the Student Programs Director, who also serves as the ERAS Administrator and the NRMP School Official.

-Every year, the SJBSM family celebrates their accomplishments with our students, their families, and friends at our traditional Match Day Ceremony.
+Every year, the SJBSM family celebrates with our students, their families, and friends’ accomplishments at our traditional Match Day Ceremony.

 SJBSM Residency Placements and Statistics